LLNL/merlin/docs/source/merlin_specification.rst

     # Do not define a variable named "shell" here.
     #-------------------------------
     variables:
-      # set a custom output path for the study workspace.
+      # Set a custom output path for the study workspace.
 This path is where
       # Merlin will place all temporary files, state files, and any output.
       # The resulting path is usually a timestamped folder within OUTPUT_PATH
       # and in this case would be
       # './sample_output/merlin/merlin_sample1_<timestamp>'.
       # NOTE: If not specified,
       # OUTPUT_PATH is assumed to be the path where Merlin was launched from.
-      # NOTE: If the '-o' flag is specified for the run subcommand, OUTPUT_PATH
-      # the output path will be taken from there and will not generate a
-      # timestamped path.
       OUTPUT_PATH: ./sample_output/merlin # OUTPUT_PATH is a keyword
                                           # variable that Merlin looks for
                                           # to replace with the study